spryker/docker-sdk/docs/05-accessing-private-repositories.md

 ### In what cases do I need to configure access to private repositories?

+You need to configure access to private repositories in the following cases:

-1. I have a private repository mentioned in my `composer.json`:
+1. You have a private repository mentioned in `composer.json`:
 ```json
 {
     "require": {